Why I Love this Perfect Cast Iron Steak with Ghee and Rosemary Recipe

 Why Steak is Part of My Healthy Eating Plan

-I found Atlas Steak to have a great comprehensive list of science-backed health benefits to eating beef.
+I found Atlas Steak to have a great overview of science-backed health benefits to eating beef.
 If you want to learn more, then check out that site.
-They list 35 facts!

 Tips I Have Learned About Making The Perfect Cast Iron Steak